NikiforovAll/nikiforovall.github.io/_posts/2022-12-08-dotnet-keycloak-blazorwasm-auth.md

 Before we look at BlazorWASM (aka client-side), we need to add authentication to a backend.

-## Configure Keycloak.
+## Backend.
+Configure Keycloak.
 Add Authentication

 Keycloak supports both OpenID Connect and SAML protocols.
 OpenID Connect (OIDC) is an authentication protocol that is an extension of OAuth 2.0.
 While OAuth 2.0 is only a framework for building authorization protocols and is mainly incomplete, OIDC is a full-fledged authentication and authorization protocol.
 OIDC also makes heavy use of the Json Web Token (JWT) set of standards.
 These standards define an identity token JSON format and ways to digitally sign and encrypt that data in a compact and web-friendly way.